Agama anchietae

 Agama anchietae, also known commonly as Anchieta's agama and the western rock agama, is a species of lizard in the family Agamidae.
 The species is native to southern Africa.

 Etymology

 The specific name, anchietae, is in honor of Portuguese naturalist José Alberto de Oliveira Anchieta, who was an explorer of Africa.

 Geographic range

 A. anchietae is found in Angola, Botswana, Congo, Namibia, and South Africa.

 Habitat

 A. anchietae is found in a variety of habitats including desert, shrubland, and grassland.

 Diet

 The diet of A. anchietae consists of insects (primarily ants).

 Description

 A. anchietae shows signs of sexual dimorphism.
 Males tend to have a wider head and a longer tail than females.
+This species is one of the more cryptically coloured members of the genus Agama, as opposed to the more colourful species such as Agama planiceps.
+This is associated with its relatively solitary lifestyle; colourful species such as A. planiceps are comparatively much more social.